 The best step to move you closer to better health is cooking.
 When you cook, you are in control of what goes into your food and what goes in to your body.
 I can’t think of a better way to be master of your universe.

 Anything we can do to increase competency in the kitchen helps.
 The right tools make any job easier.
 You can help those on your holiday list navigate the kitchen by including some budget friendly gifts.
 I’ve included links to Amazon so you can see what products I use in my own kitchen and so you can see what I’m talking about.
-If you buy though this link, I do earn a percentage of the sale as an Amazon affiliate.
+If you buy through this link, I do earn a percentage of the sale as an Amazon affiliate.
 Or here is my LiveBest Equipment list.

 - This paring knife is the item I use most when I cook.
 Always sharp, right sized and easy to clean.

 - Microplane zesters are sharp assistants.
 This is one of my go-to tools to boost flavor by zesting lemons, grating ginger and Parmesan, and shaving chocolate and nutmeg.

 - Hand-held metal citrus squeezer.
 From salad dressing to cocktails, these sturdy juicers brighten flavors with a squeeze of fresh lemon, orange or lime.
 Zest before you squeeze to capture the entire citrus flavor.

 - Instant-read thermometers are key to preventing food-borne illness.
 To use correctly, insert the probe 2-3 inches into the food and allow at least 10 seconds to take the reading.

 - A salad spinner is good for more than just greens.
 Rinse small fruit, beans, and herbs.
 Drain pasta and proof bread dough.
 Rubber grips on the bottom help keep it stable as it spins.

 - Cutting boards.
 With two boards you can use one for meats and poultry and one for vegetables and fruits without washing while cooking.
 Plastic ones can go in the dishwasher.
 Look for boards that won’t dull knives.